Guide

 30-second setup.

 VibeDrift is a Node.js CLI.
 You need Node 18.17+.
+It scans JavaScript, TypeScript, Python, Go, and Rust.
 No config file, no API key, no signup needed for your first scan.

 Install globally (recommended)